"

 4. Curthoys and Martens 2013, 130.

-6. The British were under no illusions about the brutal conduct of many of the colonists towards Aboriginal peoples and sought to secure some protections for them when WA became self-governing.
-This came in the form of section 70, which specified: ‘There shall be payable to Her Majesty, in every year, out of the Consolidated Revenue Fund the sum of five thousand pounds mentioned in Schedule C to this Act to be appropriated to the welfare of the Aboriginal Natives, and expended in providing them with food and clothing when they would otherwise be destitute, in promoting the education of Aboriginal children (including half-castes), and in assisting generally to promote the preservation and wellbeing of the Aborigines.’
+7. The British were aware of the brutality of the colony towards Aboriginal peoples and sought to secure some protections when WA became self-governing.
+This came in the form of section 70, which specified: ‘There shall be payable to Her Majesty, in every year, out of the Consolidated Revenue Fund the sum of five thousand pounds mentioned in Schedule C to this Act to be appropriated to the welfare of the Aboriginal Natives…’.
 However, the Imperial parliament’s commitment to the survival of section 70 was weak and by 1897 the provision was radically amended.
 See Curthoys and Lydon 2016.
+The provision was controversially removed by the WA Parliament – see further, Yougarla v Western Australia (2001) 207 CLR 344; Fenna and Murray 2023, Ch 4.

 9. Musgrave 2003.